25 Cheap & Free Things To Do In Seattle For First Timers

 What to Expect:

 • Azalea Way: Stroll along this picturesque pathway lined with flowering azaleas, cherries, and magnolias.
-Not only the scene is amazing but the floral scent is magnificent too!
+Not only is the scene amazing but the floral scent is magnificent too!

 • Woodland Garden: Explore native plants, ferns, and rhododendrons in a forested setting.